 At Dig-It!
-Games, we believe in the power of games to promote critical thinking, independent learning, and cultural understanding.
+Games, we believe in the power of games to change how kids learn by promoting critical thinking, independent learning, and cultural understanding.
 Our games incorporate age-appropriate content in math, science, social studies and language arts into fun, interactive and engaging learning experiences.
 Through our seamless blend of fun and learning, we seek to foster the joy of intellectual discovery and inspire kids to think differently about learning.

 Our games are tools that allow kids to explore cultures, expand their knowledge and discover a love of learning.
 They engage different learning styles and allow learners to proceed at their own pace and explore topics that are meaningful to them.
 Authentic and accurate information that conforms to curriculum mandates and Standards of Learning is built into every game we produce.
 At Dig-It!
 Games, fun and learning go hand in hand.